 More formally known as “top-down” creativity, this kind of creativity often occurs alone, when the mind is wandering and forming millions of complex, abstracted ideas.
 It’s a very spontaneous process and often difficult to master or force out of yourself.

 You’re most likely to unlock an Aha moment spontaneously while working alone and allowing your mind to form outlandish connections.
-When we work in groups we tend to filter ourselves before we speak, thus why top-down creativity benefits best from a non judgemental, solitary space.
+When we work in groups we tend to filter ourselves before we speak, thus why top-down creativity benefits best from a non judgmental, solitary space.

 The systematic creativity